Spring clean your home for a seasonal sale

-But for those who are serious about selling, now is the time to move your home out of the cold and keep one step ahead of the competition.
+For those serious about selling property, now is the time to move their home out of the winter and early-spring blues and to keep one step ahead of the competition.

-The real crux of a Spring clean, to make or at least give the illusion of more space, is de-cluttering.
-In preparation for viewings, pack away any items that may make your home look crowded, including toys.
+The real crux of a spring clean, to make or at least give the illusion of more space, is de-cluttering.
+In preparation for viewings, pack away any items that may make the home look crowded.
 Potential buyers will want to imagine themselves in the property with their belongings.
-Ensure any drying laundry is hidden from view, and if you use part of your home as an office, clear away any paperwork.
+Ensure any drying laundry is hidden from view, and if part of the home is used as an office, clear away any paperwork.

 Look good - inside and out

 As well as considering a neutral look for the interior of the home with an all-over lick of magnolia or something similar, think about the exterior.
 Check and repair any garden gates or fences, paint window frames and clean window panes, clear paths of weeds and make the entrance inviting with some freshly planted pot plants.
 Giving the property kerb appeal is the first step to engaging with a buyer and creating a great first impression.

 Less is more, as the saying goes - and people don’t have to spend a fortune when it comes to interiors.
 A few strategically placed throws and rugs to tone down any patterned sofas or carpets will bring older interiors up to date.
 Create some optical illusions by placing furniture at angles around the room.

 Where there is a small kitchen every inch of space counts.
 We probably all have more gadgets than we need or use, so put them away out of sight and leave worktops clutter-free.
 Making the most of drawer or cupboard space, and installing space saving ideas like tilt-out bins is a great move.
 Shelves and racks can also address the storage issue.